 How can practice-based learning support your development at times of discontinous change?
-At our next Mayvin Community event, we’ll be joined by an ‘un-panel’ of speakers from different sectors who will share their stories of practice development in uncertain times.
+At our June Mayvin Community event, we are joined by an 'un-panel' of speakers from different sectors who share their stories of practice development in uncertain times.

 Know your own strengths as a leader: this builds trust and brings comfort to people's vulnerability.

 Look for the non-traditional data points that can help you discover the story so far and take the next steps.

 Use appreciative inquiry as part of an organisational diagnostic.
 There will be something you can use as a baseline and you'll be starting from something positive.

 Always be evaluating: targets and benchmarks are the wrong paradigms for a complex, ever-changing environment.

 Courage is key...
 As practitioners, we may be the only ones with an OD perspective on change; our organisations may not recognise it.
 So we are the ones who have to work through the layers of fear to create the change.
 Take small steps in: hold your nerve to get far enough into it and to deal with the knock backs along the way.